itsHamdySalem/AI-Powered-Cloud-Masking/README.md

 python run_inference.py --test_dir path/to/test/images --model_path models/cloud_mask_unet.pkl --output submission.csv
 ```

-## Models

-The project includes two trained models:

-1. **U-Net (Primary Model)**: A deep learning model based on the U-Net architecture, optimized for cloud segmentation.
-   - Located at: `models/cloud_mask_unet.pkl`
-   - Parameters: See `model_logs.txt`

-2. **Random Forest**: A classical machine learning approach using pixel-level features.
-   - Located at: `models/cloud_mask_rf.pkl`

 ## Evaluation

 The models are evaluated using the Dice coefficient, which measures the overlap between the predicted mask and the ground truth.

-## Development

-The models were developed and trained using Kaggle notebooks:

-- `cloud-masking-using-u-net.ipynb`: Development of the U-Net model
-- `cloud-masking-using-random-forest-classifier.ipynb`: Development of the Random Forest classifier